TandyRum1024/jam-keyhoard-jottel/README.md

-# :keyboard: KEYHOARD JOTTEL : GMTK BUILD SOURCE CODE :keyboard:
+# :keyboard: KEYHOARD JOTTEL : SOURCE CODE :keyboard:
 ![banner](pics/GMTK20_COVER.png)
-### A source code of my metroidvania game with a twist : every item and upgrades uses your limited slots of keys on your keyboard, also an entry for [GMTK Game Jam 2020](https://itch.io/jam/gmtk-2020), written in 48 hours over the span of a weekend in 2020, July.
+### A source code of my metroidvania game with a twist : every item and upgrades uses your limited slots of keys on your keyboard.
+Also an entry for [GMTK Game Jam 2020](https://itch.io/jam/gmtk-2020), originally written in 48 hours over the span of a weekend in 2020, July.
-### :point_right: See the game's [itch.io page](https://zikbakguru.itch.io/jottel) and the game's [submission page (rates & feedbacks are highly appreciated)](https://itch.io/jam/gmtk-2020/rate/699095) :point_left:
+### :point_right: See the game's [itch.io page](https://zikbakguru.itch.io/jottel) and the game's [submission page](https://itch.io/jam/gmtk-2020/rate/699095) :point_left:
 [![Watch the gameplay video](pics/YT_VID_CAP.png)](https://youtu.be/jWNddsgIwSc)
 <br>(above links to the youtube video of gameplay)